 - Lifted responsibility.
 Proper remote storage of users’ personal data becomes the cloud service provider’s responsibility.

 - Easy transition.
-Appropriately prepared cloud migrations can take from a few days to a week, no business disruption.
+Appropriately prepared migrations can take from a few days to a week, with no business disruption.

 - Freedom of choice.
-If the chosen provider no longer suits the company, cloud infrastructure can be quickly transferred to another cloud.
+If the chosen provider no longer suits the company, the infrastructure can be quickly transferred to another provider.

 The simple answer is “any time” Generally, it is advised to move to SaaS when:

-- You are starting a business – this way you won’t spend money on physical servers and on migration from the start, by building your architecture in virtual environment;
+- You are starting a business – this way you won’t spend money on physical servers from the start, by building your architecture in a virtual environment;

-- You are expanding a business – a fast growing enterprise is in need of a scalable environment which the cloud can provide;
+- You are expanding a business – a fast-growing enterprise requires a scalable environment that the cloud can provide;

 - You are searching for a way to automate a business – the SaaS toolkit includes instruments to automate many mundane processes;